Tell me more ×

 What you refer to as a "keyboard", I will call a digital piano.
 It's the MIDI controller, and the MIDI sound module, all in one unit.
 (It's possible that internally, it's not using MIDI, but that's a detail that's not important).
 It's common for these to also have MIDI connections, so you can use them standalone, or as a controller, or as a sound module.

 MIDI commands can be carried over traditional 5-pin MIDI cables, but nowadays they can also be carried over USB.
-This is important, because it means that a PC or a Mac can become a MIDI sound module.
+This is important, because it means that a PC or a Mac -- or even an iPad/tablet/phone -- can become a MIDI sound module.
 For example, Macs come with GarageBand, which has perfectly acceptable piano sounds that you can play with MIDI.
-MIDI controllers often come bundled with some PC software.
+MIDI controllers often have some PC/Mac software bundled.

 So: